How 'Rock Star' Job Listings Keep Women Away: The Broadsheet

 ALSO IN THE HEADLINES

 • Women-led benefits.
 A survey from the Women Presidents Organization and EY found that among women-led companies, less than 60% offered their employees maternity leave.
 The finding stood in contrast with what 35% of women business leaders said was their greatest challenge: recruitment and retention.
+Harvard Business Review

 • On leave from Wall Street.
 While Wall Street has taken steps to improve its parental leave policies, that doesn’t mean dads are taking it.
 The culture is still very much, “What could you possibly be doing in the first 10 days of your kid’s life?
 You’re not the mom,” as former BlackRock managing director Khe Hy put it.
+Bloomberg

 • Goodbye, manels.
 National Institutes of Health Director Francis S. Collins said he would no longer participate in any panels that feature only male scientists and released a statement pushing for an end to the practice.
 “It is time to end the tradition in science of all-male speaking panels,” he wrote.
+New York Times

 • White House news.
 A federal watchdog agency recommended that President Trump fire Kellyanne Conway for repeatedly violating the Hatch Act, the law that limits political activity by government workers.
 Conway’s disparaging comments about Democratic presidential candidates violate those rules (Trump himself is exempt).
 And late Thursday, Trump said on Twitter that Sarah Huckabee Sanders would leave the White House at the end of the month.